Sorry, folks, you're being late in there watching the Writer Cup.

 Did you hear that?

-This sounds a little testy.
+That sounds a little testy.

-He said to you didn't hear that, Snoodley.
+He said to, you didn't hear that, Snoodley?

-Don't ever ask me saying like that.
+Don't ever ask me things like that.

 Well, so I'm sorry if you didn't get what you wanted to the critics.

-Um that is McCain going after his base, the drive-by media.
+Yeah, that is McCain going after his base, the drive-by media.

-Uh the base turned on him with the question, he goes after the base.
+The base turned on him with the question.

 Here's the rest of the bite.